 Hunting itself is a controversial topic.
-A good hunter at heart, has a high respect for the nature.
+A good hunter at heart has high respect for nature.
 Ethics have to come first in hunting.

-Regarding bow choice, both compound or recurved bows are used.
+Regarding bow choice, both compound or recurve bows are used.
 When it comes to arrows, most prefer broadheads, either simple or expandable.
 Some combine the broadhead with judo arrow points for a better outcome.
-Others swear by Gobbler Guillotine and Magnus
+Others swear by Gobbler Guillotine and Magnus bullheads.

 The most common and effective way of hunting geese with a compound bow is using decoys.
 Decoys spread around rather than placed close to each other can give far better results.
 It gives the geese flying over that the place has plenty of food they can feed on.

-The behaviour of the decoys should imitate the real behaviours of the geese.
-Moving decoys (even the ones places in water) bring more geese to join.
+The behavior of the decoys should imitate the real behaviors of the geese.
+Moving decoys (even the one’s places in water) bring more geese to join.
 Geese lay down if the temperature is less than 20 degrees.
 So should the decoys.
 If the terrain is right, spread the decoys in both land and water for better success.

-When it comes to calling, it is recommended to keep it simple, but keep more than one style at hand.
-If it is a windy day, use the sharp, loud, high-pinched call.
+When it comes to call, it is recommended to keep it simple, but keep more than one style at hand.
+If it is a windy day, use the sharp, loud, high-pitched call.
 Otherwise, if the weather is clear use a softer call.
 Foggy days are an exception.
-Listening carefully instead of calling, and just flagging can be a game changer.
+Listening carefully instead of calling, and just flagging can be a game-changer.

 Is It Illegal To Hunt Geese With a Bow?